 An Important Genealogy Database for Female Ancestry

 It didn’t take long for me to realize the importance of this database.
-If you aren’t familiar with the Social Security Application, it is the form filled out by the applicant to apply for a Social Security Number.
+If you aren’t familiar with the Social Security Application, it is the form filled used by a person to obtain a Social Security Number.

 This is so important because this document was filled out, in most cases, by the individual who was applying.
 The information is as they believed it to be at the time they applied.